-Our world today is experiencing a major wave of species extinctions; some estimates are 1,000 times greater than historical rates.
-When we lose species, ecosystems unravel, and we see and feel the direct effects on our world, livelihoods, and well-being.
+Our world today is on the verge of the sixth mass extinction event with an estimated one million species at risk in the coming decades.
+When we lose species, ecosystems unravel, and we see and feel the direct effects on the natural world, our livelihoods, and our overall well-being.

 Islands represent the greatest concentration of both biodiversity and species extinctions.
 Island species are often evolutionarily distinctive and highly vulnerable to novel disturbances, particularly invasive species.

 Invasive species, which primarily spread around the globe via human transportation systems, are a leading cause of extinctions on islands and biodiversity loss globally.
 As the threats of extinctions are highest on islands, so are our opportunities to save species at risk.
 We must act now to save island species before they are lost forever.

 We envision a future in which our world’s most at-risk island animals, plants, ecosystems, and communities are thriving, safeguarded from damaging invasive species, and thus more resilient to other emergent conservation threats.

 Invasive species removal is one of the most impactful interventions available today for protecting island ecosystems.
 This is why we are inspired to partner with individuals like you and other organizations.
 Together, we can make a measurable difference on Earth—we can prevent extinctions.